manuelfuchs/minimal_blockchain/README.md

 ## Instructions

 To start the blockchain backend, execute `make` or `make run`.
-Three requests are defined in the `requests.http` file, which are executable with the extensions `humao.rest-client`.
+Three requests are defined in the `requests.http` file, which are executable with the extension `humao.rest-client`.